 What is a Gantt Chart Software?

-Gantt chart software is created to automate the process to support more advanced Gantt requirements like creating task dependencies, adding milestones, or identifying the critical part of a project plan.
+Gantt chart project management software is created to automate the process to support more advanced Gantt requirements like creating task dependencies, adding milestones, or identifying the critical part of a project plan.

 It is still common for many project managers to use desktop applications to manage their Gantt charts.
 Today, several online applications enable project managers to create shareable and collaborative Gantt charts and project plans that can be assessed anywhere.

-A project management software with Gantt chart capabilities gives project managers visibility into team workloads and current and future availability, which allows for more accurate scheduling.
+A project management tool with Gantt chart capabilities gives project managers visibility into team workloads and current and future availability, which allows for more accurate scheduling.

 Components of a Gantt Chart